A GTA Family Foundation · Trust-Based Giving

 Collaborate with humility and curiosity

 We come in to listen and learn.
-We are accountable for the harms a funder can cause, even unintentionally.
+We strive to be accountable for the harms a funder can cause, even unintentionally.

 P / 04